mediocre9/menus/README.md

 # Menus
-Menus is a DOS inspired graphics foundational class that is built upon vain-engine library.
-It can be used to create simple GUI applications.
-It offers various GUI components from tear-down menus to window frames etc.
+Menus is a DOS-inspired graphics foundational class that is built upon the vain-engine library.
+It can be used to create simple DOS-based GUI applications that offer various GUI components, from tear-down menus to window frames, etc.

 ## Usage